Personality, Interests & Values

 The Myers Briggs Type Indicator (MBTI) is one way of determining your personality type and relates it back to career options.

-Both the SII and the MBTI are available to University of Guelph students and recent graduates for a fee of $28.
-Attend a drop in session with a Career Advisor to determine if these tools can assist you.
-Alumni that have graduated more than a year ago can access these tools for a fee of $100 per assessment and should contact our office to book an appointment at (519) 824-4120 x 52323.
+Both the SII and the MBTI are available to University of Guelph students and recent graduates for a fee of $30.
+Attend an appointment with a Career Advisor to determine if these tools can assist you.
+Alumni that have graduated more than a year ago can access these tools for a fee of $100 per assessment and should contact our office to book an appointment at (519) 824-4120 x 52323 or by emailing firstname.lastname@example.org.